 Client Must Haves for the Farmhouse Kitchen Renovation:

-- White carrara marble counters with a honed black granite island, or vice versa
+- Carrara marble counters with a honed black granite island, or vice versa

 - Cabinets extended to the ceiling